-Switzerland, Mr. Freeman's identification of fragments of Teutonic TALUKDARS, settlement of the, in Oudh, and its results, 150, 151
+Switzerland, Mr. Freeman's identification of fragments of Teutonic Society in, 9 TAL

+TALUKDARS, settlement of the, in Oudh, and its results, 150,

-Teutonic society, fragments of archaic, in Switzerland, 9.
-Enquiries of Von Maurer, 9, 77.
-The Teutonic Mark, 10.
+Teutonic society, fragments of archaic. in Switzerland, 9.
+Enquiries of Von Maurer, 9.
+77. The Teutonic Mark, 10.
 The 'vicus' described by Tacitus, 10.
-Resemblances of Indian village communities to Teutonic townships, 12.
-Account of an ancient Teutonic cultivating community, 78-82.
+Resemblances of Indian village communities to Tentonic townships, 12.
+Account of an ancient Teutonic cultivating community.
+78-82.
 Tendency among the Teutonic races to hereditary offices, 132.
 Causes and results of the aggrandisement of leading families, 145

 Townships, Teutonic.
+See Mark

-See Mark Trades, hereditary, of Indian villages, 125.
-Possible causes of the plentifulness and persistence of trades as surnames in England, 126
+Trades, hereditary, of Indian villages,

+125. Possible causes of the plentifulness and persistence of trades

+as surnames in England, 126

 Tradition, subject of, 58.
 Effect of, in India, 58.
 Different forms of, 58, 59.
-Value attached just now to traditional law in India, 59
+Value attached just now to traditional law in India, 59 the, 195

-UDAL tenures of Orkney and Shetland, 94, 95 Usury laws, effect of the repeal of the, 195 the Indian village community, 103.
-The Mahometan theory of ownership, 104.
-Secrecy of Indian family life, 114.
+USAL tenures of Orkney and Shetland, 94, 95 Usury laws, effect of the repeal of the Indian village community, 103.
+The Mahometan theory of owner-Secrecy of Indian ship.
+104. family life, 114.
 Dislike of English criminal law, 115.
 Legislature of the council of elders, 116, 123.
 Their customary rules, 117.
-Causes of the growth of Indian villages into cities, 118, 119.
-Disputes sometimes decided by a single Headman, 122.
-Submission of naturally peaceful villagers to the power of mercenary armies, 124.
-The village community organised and self-acting, 125.
+Causes of the growth of Indian villages into cities, 118, 119, Disputes sometimes decided by a single Headman, 122.
+Submission of naturally peaceful villagers to the power of mercenary armies.
+124. The village community organised and self-acting, 125.
 The outsiders, 127.
 Power of absorption of strangers by the community, 128.
 Tendency of agrarian rights to decay, 150.
-Effect of , the land settlement of Oudh, 150.
-The office of Headman in various places, 155.
+Effect of the land settlement of Oudh.
+150. The office of Headman in various places, 155.
 Absolute ownership of the English, 157-59.
 Imperfect feudalisation of India, 158-60.
 The communities left to their own way by great kings and mercenary armies, 160.
-The cultivating community as compared with the absolute property of our own day, 164.
-Primitive tilling communities ineffective for securing Production and Distribution, 166.
+The cultivating community as compared with the absolute property of our own day.
+164. Primitive tilling communities ineffective for securing Production and Distribution, 166.
 State of the servile dependents of villagers, 166.
 Reasons why strangers ceased to be absorbed by villages, 167, 168.
 Structure of Indian village communities, 175.
-Divisions in the community itself, · 176.
-Question of the right of property within the community, Tradition as to rights, 178.
+Divisions in the community itself.
+176. Question of the right of property within the community, 177.
+Tradition as to 1 ghts, 178.
 Origin and difficulties of rent, 180, 181.
-Analogy of the holders of the highest rights in India to English landowners in fee simple, tenants, 184.
-Comparison of Indian and English forms of property, 185.
-Eviction rarely practised in India, 186
+Analogy of the holders of the highest rights in India to English landowners in fee simple,